biodatanet/Unified-Bharat-E-Charge/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 Satisfied, Aisha resumes her trip with time to spare.

 #### 11.2.2.
 API Calls and Schema
-*Note: The API calls and schema for reservation follow a similar flow to walk-in but include specific checks for availability and slot booking.*
+> **Note:** The API calls and schema for reservation follow a similar flow to walk-in but include specific checks for availability and slot booking.*

 **11.2.2.1. action: discover**
 * **Method:** POST
-* **Use Cases:** Aisha searches for chargers with specific filters (Location, Connector, Amenities).
+* **Use Cases:** Aisha searches for chargers with specific filters (Location, Connector type and a time slot).

 **11.2.2.2. action: on_discover**
 * **Method:** POST